16-Year-Old Climate Change Activist Greta Thunberg Nominated For Nobel Peace Prize

-Most 16-year-old’s are concerned with getting their math homework done, what to wear to the next house party, their dates for the upcoming prom, and whether or not they should be applying to college in the next year.
+Most 16-year-olds are concerned with getting their math homework done, what to wear to the next house party, their dates for the upcoming prom, and whether or not they should be applying to college in the next year.
 Not so for Swedish teenager Greta Thunberg.

-The 16-year-old has taken the world by storm in recent months, traveling all over the globe to discuss climate change and fighting to introduce more environmentally friendly measures for everything from transportation to packaging to waste disposal.
+This 16-year-old has taken the world by storm in recent months, traveling all over the globe to discuss climate change and fighting to introduce more environmentally friendly measures for everything from transportation to packaging to waste disposal.

 So far, she has already addressed the U.N.
 Climate Talks as a result of her activism, as well as speaking at Davos in Switzerland in January at the World Economic Forum.

-The result of her never tiring in her pursuit for a cleaner and brighter future is that she has now been nominated to receive the 2019 Nobel Peace Prize.
+The result of her never tiring pursuit for a cleaner and brighter future is that she has now been nominated to receive the 2019 Nobel Peace Prize.

 According to the BBC, Thunberg was nominated by three Norwegian MPs for the award, who explained that her movement could well result in peace.